 Methods of Manipulation

 Iago's primary weapon is language.
-He is a skilled rhetorician, adept at using words to deceive, persuade, and manipulate.
+In real terms, he is a skilled rhetorician, adept at using words to deceive, persuade, and manipulate.
 He uses suggestive language and innuendo to plant seeds of doubt in Othello's mind, carefully crafting a narrative that portrays Desdemona as unfaithful.
 He never directly accuses her; instead, he hints at her infidelity, allowing Othello's own insecurities and jealousy to fill in the gaps.

 He also exploits Othello's cultural differences and insecurities as an outsider in Venetian society.
 Iago subtly reinforces stereotypes about women and foreign men, preying on Othello's fear of being perceived as inadequate or cuckolded.
-He uses Othello's trust in him to further his own agenda, presenting himself as a loyal and honest friend who has Othello's best interests at heart.
+He uses Othello's trust in him to further his own agenda, presenting himself as a loyal and honest friend who has Othello's best interests at heart And that's really what it comes down to..

 The Devastating Consequences